Arts & Sciences Distinguished Professor of Physics

 Prof. Scholberg serves as spokesperson of COHERENT, a multi-detector experiment with the primary physics goal of measuring CEvNS (Coherent Elastic Neutrino Nucleus Scattering) using the high-intensity neutrinos produced by the Spallation Neutron Source at Oak Ridge National Laboratory in Tennessee.
 CEvNS was measured for the first time by the collaboration in 2017.

-Prof. Scholberg also coordinates SNEWS, the SuperNova Early Warning System, an inter-experiment collaboration of detectors with Galactic supernova sensitivity.
+Prof. Scholberg was a co-founder of SNEWS, the SuperNova Early Warning System, an inter-experiment collaboration of detectors with Galactic supernova sensitivity.
 Neutrinos from a core collapse will precede the photon signal by hours; therefore coincident observation of a burst in several neutrino detectors will be a robust early warning of a visible supernova.
 The goals of SNEWS are to provide the astronomical community with a prompt alert of a Galactic core collapse, as well as to optimize global sensitivity to supernova neutrino physics.

 Scholberg, K. “Supernova neutrino detection in water Cherenkov detectors.”
 Journal of Physics: Conference Series, vol. 309, no. 1, Jan.
 2011.
 Scopus, doi:10.1088/1742-6596/309/1/012028.
 Full Text